cloudant-labs/graphdb-slate/docs/includes/guides/mvcc.md

  * Upload the new revision.
  * Delete old revisions.

 Let's look at an example of how this can be done.
-Suppose we have a database of products for an online shop.
+Suppose you have a database of products for an online shop.
 The first version of a document might look like this:

 ```json
 {